tweedegolf/file-bundle/README.md

 The Symfony test app in the `backend` folder does not add the File Bundle as a dependency using composer, but it is added in the folder `./backend/src/TweedeGolf/FileBundle` instead.
 The idea behind this is that you are able to make changes in the File Bundle code and see these changes immediately in the test app without having update dependencies via composer.

 When you run the command `./dist.sh`, see below, only the folder `./backend/src/TweedeGolf/FileBundle` get copied to the `dist` folder so we end up with a clean codebase for distributing the File Bundle.
+This new version can be merged with the distribution branch, see this [readme](https://github.com/tweedegolf/file-bundle/tree/npm/README.md).

 ### Dependencies